The images in this article were taken pre-COVID-19.

 2) Get involved in meaningful travel experiences

 These types of opportunities make it easy to feel good about the time you spent abroad, and how you contributed to a positive global impact.
-It can also help you gain a new perspective that may give you a more positive view once you’re home.
+It can also help you gain a new perspective that may give you a more positive view of your place in the world once you’re home.

-After your travels, continuing to work on your personal and professional development can keep you focused and take your mind off of the challenges of being home.
+After your travels, continuing to work on your personal and professional development can keep you focused and take your mind off of the challenges of reverse culture shock.

 3) Be patient